exbotanical/connective-tissue/docs/connective-tissue.circulardoublylinkedlist.movetofront.md

 ## CircularDoublyLinkedList.moveToFront() method

-Move a node to the front of the list

-If the given node is not an element of the list, the list is not modified

-The given node must not be null
+Move a node to the front of the list.
+If the given node is not an element of the list, the list is not modified.
+The given node must not be null.

 <b>Signature:</b>